zwan074/zero-voice/README.md

     export CUDA_VISIBLE_DEVICES=YOUR_GPU_ID
     python train.py
     ```
-4. You can download Grad-TTS and HiFi-GAN checkpoints trained on LJSpeech* and Libri-TTS datasets (22kHz) from [here](https://drive.google.com/drive/folders/1grsfccJbmEuSBGQExQKr3cVxNV0xEOZ7?usp=sharing).
+4. You can download  pre-trained HiFi-GAN checkpoints  from [here](https://drive.google.com/drive/folders/1-eEYTB5Av9jNql0WGBlRoi-WH2J7bp5Y).
 5. During training all logging information and checkpoints are stored in `log_dir`, which you can specify in `params.py` before training.

 ## Inference